Wednesday, December 31, 2014

 Ohhh, yes!!!

-Black Tiger is one of those games that I have loved since day one and today I got to play it once again after what feels like a lifetime ago!
-It's a good arcade conversion but sadly, my old joystick doesn't work well moving diagonally...
-So you will see lots of silly mistakes in my video recording.
+Black Tiger is one of those games I have loved since day one, and today I got to play it again after what feels like a lifetime!
+It's a good arcade conversion of the famous arcade game we love.
+Disclaimer time: my old joystick doesn't work well moving diagonally, so you will see lots of silly mistakes in my video recording.
 Honestly, it's the joystick!

 This game is classic arcade fun - pick up that joystick and instantly you're having tons of fun leaping over the landscapes and pummelling monsters into oblivion.
 Each level not only looks superb but is really interesting to explore: I love the mechanics of clinging onto ledges to fire or leaping towards higher places in a dingy, creepy world.
 What a great adventure - arcade-style - and this is proving to be every bit as good as I remember.

-However, I must say that the joystick controls are what impress me the most which is no easy task for the Atari one-button design.
-It is very responsive so therefore keeps the action going as fast as it should.
-The range of monsters is brilliant and what's better than powering up with ridiculous weapons to crush your enemy?
+It's the joystick controls that impress me the most, which is no easy task for the Atari one-button design, with regard to many arcade conversions.
+It is very responsive, so it keeps the action going as fast as it should.
+The range of monsters is brilliant, and what's better than powering up with ridiculous weapons to crush your enemy?

-Graphically, this is a stunner and considering no STe hardware scrolling is (sigh) utilised, the old STf keeps up with the pace just fine.
-Sure, it's not as zippy as the arcade but it works, so I'm impressed with how good it moves considering what's going on.
-The sprites are ace - I love those wonky old skeletons the most.
-Overall, the design is something I adore because it works perfectly, so feels like a belting arcade experience.
+Graphically, this is a stunner, and considering no STe hardware scrolling is (sigh) utilised, the old STf keeps up with the pace just fine.
+Sure, it's not as zippy as the arcade, but it works, so I'm impressed with how good it moves considering what's going on.
+The creepy backgrounds and sprites are ace - I love those wonky old skeletons the most.
+Overall, the design is something I adore because it works perfectly, so it feels like a belting arcade experience.

-Grab the floppies via Old Games Finder or HDD by Klaz!
+Grab the floppies via Atari Legend or HDD by Klaz!

 Leap your way through the labyrinth, killing anything and everything that moves.
 Perfect!!